ksumngs/yavsap/docs/usage.rst

 Setting up for HPC Job Schedulers
 ---------------------------------

-jev-analysis-pipeline comes preconfigured for local use only.
+YAVSAP comes preconfigured for local use only.
 Yes, that's about as ridiculous as it sounds.
 What's even more ridiculous is trying to make a configuration that can easily be adapted to multiple HPCs and job-scheduler frameworks.
 There is a compromise, however.

 Process Labels
 ^^^^^^^^^^^^^^